11 Best Beaches in Singapore

 Located on beautiful Sentosa Island, Tanjong Beach is the most secluded and remote of the three beach sections.
 This doesn't mean you'll be completely alone there – Sentosa Island receives over 20 million visitors per year – but Tanjong Beach offers better chances of finding a quiet spot under the palm trees.

-The beach is even quieter during weekdays.
+The beach is even quieter on weekdays.
 Arrive in the evening to catch sight of twinkling lights in the distance as cruise ships pass by.

 The beach sits on a crescent-shaped bay, and it's flanked by plenty of trees that offer a break from the heat.
 The sand here is at its whitest, and the sea is warm and perfect for swimming.
 Plus, Tanjong Beach is dog friendly, so you'll often see humans jumping into the water with their canine companions.